matijakolaric-com/django-music-publisher/docs/introduction.rst

 as well as **CWR exports**, **registration acknowledgements** and **ISWC assignments**.

 All entered data is validated for CWR compatibility on field-, record- and transaction-level.
-Different societies (collecing organizations) have slightly different requirements.
+Different societies (collecting organizations) have slightly different requirements.
 This can be configured in the settings.

 Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.